World Plants Logo

 ID Characteristic

 Leaves are alternative, compound pinnate and dark green in colour.
-The tree produces nuts in the autumn that are 1 ½ inches long and 1-inch wide that have a thin, four-winged husk coving them with yellowish scales.
+The tree produces nuts in the autumn that are 1 ½ inches long and 1-inch wide.
+They have a thin, four-winged husk covering them with yellowish scales.
 When opened these nuts are reddish in colour and bitter in taste.
 The bark is a grey/brown colour and is very brittle, cracking into plate like pieces.

 Pests

-The Water Hickory is known to be susceptible to pests, the most common being the “living hickory borer” or also known as “Goes Pulcher”.
-These insects bore their way into the tree and create tunnels that weaken the wood sometimes causing young trees to fail, also significantly decreases the value of the wood.
-Tent caterpillars are also known to eat away at the foliage of these trees as well.
+The Water Hickory is known to be susceptible to pests, the most common being the “living hickory borer” or also known as “Goes pulcher”.
+These insects bore their way into the tree and create tunnels that weaken the wood, sometimes causing young trees to fail, and significantly decreasing the value of the wood.
+Tent caterpillars are also known to eat away at the foliage of these trees.

 Habitat